circleci/circleci-docs/jekyll/_docs/docker.md

 Note that this article assumes some knowledge of Docker.
 If you are just getting started with Docker, then take a look at the [Docker docs](http://docs.docker.com/userguide/) first.

-## Basic usage
+## Basic Usage

-CircleCI pre-installs Docker Engine v{{ site.data.trusty.versions.summary.docker }} in the default build image, Ubuntu 14.04 "Trusty".
-To enable it, simply add Docker as a required service in your
-`circle.yml` file like this:
+CircleCI pre-installs Docker Engine in the Linux build images.
+To enable it, simply add Docker as a required service in your `circle.yml` file like this:

 ```
 machine: